jo/couchdb-best-practices/README.md

 We can now write that configuration with [CouchDB Configure](https://github.com/eHealthAfrica/couchdb-configure).
-The configuration will be used emmediatately - no restart required:
+The configuration will be used immediately - no restart required:

 ```sh
 $ couchdb-configure http://localhost:5984 _config.json